This 4ward North Wellcome Clinical PhD Scheme in Northern England brings exciting research opportunities to the brightest clinical trainees.

 - An integrated training programme comprising, amongst others, a seminar series delivered by guest FCI staff, updates on fellows' research progress, networking opportunities with both Academy supervisors, and industry partners, and an annual conference.

 - Prizes will be awarded for the best research outputs in the preceding 12 months.
-We will join up some events with other successful WT clinical schemes.
+We will join up some events with other successful Wellcome clinical schemes.

 Year 4: PhD completion and transition to postdoctoral clinician-scientist career

-Each fellow will be monitored to ensure timely completion of their PhD, and this will lead into the start of a postdoctoral clinician-scientist career.
+Each fellow will be supported to ensure timely completion of their PhD, and this will lead into the start of a postdoctoral clinician-scientist career.